sparkbox/bouncy-ball/examples/greensock/readme.md

 GreenSock maintains GSAP (the GreenSock Application Platform), a suite of tools for creating "high-performance, professional-grade animation for the modern web."

-This technique uses Greensock's TweenMax.js (a tweening library), to animate the ball between two positions.
+This technique uses GreenSock's TweenMax.js (a tweening library), to animate the ball between two positions.

 ## Project Links